-To help you achieving such a cash boost, we at casinowebsites.com have created the following page where we guide you to some of the best free spin offers in the UK.
+To help you achieve such a cash boost, we at casinowebsites.com have created the following page where we guide you to some of the best free spin offers in the UK.
 You can find these highly valuable free spin bonuses conveniently listed below.

 Should it be that you’re new to the concept of free spins, this page also includes a full guide covering everything that you would possible need to know about them.
 We explain what they are, how to get them and how to make a guaranteed long term profit by taking part of them.